Feminist movement: Pre-feminism society

 The feminist movement has been an ongoing force throughout history.
-There is no way to determine when the exact date was when the feminist movement was first thought up, because women have been writing on the topic for thousands of years.
+There is no way to determine the exact date when the feminist movement was first thought up, because women have been writing on the topic for thousands of years.
 For instance, the female poet from Ancient Greece, Sappho, born in roughly 615 BC, made waves as an acclaimed poet during a time when the written word was conducted primarily by men.
 She wrote poetry about, among other things, sexuality.

 There have been four main waves of feminism since the beginning of the feminist movement in Western society, each with their own fight for women's rights.
 The first in the wave was in the 1840s.
 It was based on Education, right to property, organizational leadership, right to vote, and marital freedoms.
 The second wave was in the 1960s.
 It was based on gender issues, women's sexual liberation, reproductive rights, job opportunities for women, violence against women, and changes in custody and divorce laws.
 The third wave was in the 1990s.
 It was based on individualism, diversity, redefined what it meant to be a feminist, intersectionality, sex positivity, transfeminism, and postmodern feminism.
 Lastly, the fourth wave began in the 2000s, and is currently still in progress.
 It has been based around female empowerment, body shaming, sexual harassment, spiritual concerns, human rights, and concerns for the planet.
 The feminist movement continued during the periods between waves, just not to the extent of the four large motions.

 The first documented gathering of women to form a movement with a common goal was on 5 October 1789, during the French Revolution.
 The event was later referred to as the Women's March on Versailles.
 The gathering was based on a lack of food, high market prices, and the fear of another famine occurring across France.
 On that day, women along with revolutionaries, had planned to gather in the market.
 Once gathered, the crowd stormed the Hotel de Ville (the City Hall of Paris) where weapons were being stored.
 The armed crowd then marched to the Palace of Versailles to draw King Louis XVI's attention to the high prices and food shortages.
 For King Louis XVI's remaining time on the throne, he stopped fighting the Revolutionaries.
 The march signaled a sort of change of power, showing that there is power in the people, and diminished the perception that the monarch was invincible.